Operation Neptune (video game): Gameplay

 The game consists of two campaigns, called Voyager Game and Expert Game; the player selects one when creating a new save file.
-In both campaigns, the player must complete sixteen levels, called Sectors, which are distributed across five Zones: Dragon Reef, Fossil Trench, Limestone Ridge, Sea Forest, and Hammerhead.
+In each campaign, the player must complete sixteen levels, called Sectors, which are distributed across five Zones: Dragon Reef, Fossil Trench, Limestone Ridge, Sea Forest, and Hammerhead.

 Piloting the Neptune

-The game is action-oriented for the most part.
-In each Sector, the player's goal is to navigate a submarine (the Neptune) through maze-like passages, collect every data capsule, and reach the supply station at the end.
+In each Sector, the player must use the arrow keys to pilot a submarine (the Neptune) through maze-like passages, collect every data capsule, and reach the supply station at the end.
 The box cover illustration rendered by Marc Ericksen depicts the Neptune submarine recovery vehicle hovering above the basin of Fossil Trench recovering glowing toxic data capsules.